LukeShortCloud/rootpages/src/programming/python.rst

 ^^^^^^^^^^^^^^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "status_code", "The HTTP status code of the request.", "" "content()", "Return the resulting text output from the request.", "" "json()", "Return the resulting dictionary of data from the request.", ""
+   "status_code", "The HTTP status code of the request."
+   "content()", "Return the resulting text output from the request."
+   "json()", "Return the resulting dictionary of data from the request."

 [21]